baldm0mma/programmingNotes/general.md

 @kevin: how does the actual build process run? i mean, i know grafana-build has all our build tooling; but does grafana have a docker/makefile that downloads the build tools and then uses them to build the various binaries?
 @self: how does promoting from main work when building from other tags? also, why dn't we just always use main as the target for building?
 @self: bash script for printing and formatting file structure: find . -not -path "*/.git/*" -not -path "./.git" | sed -e "s/[^-][^\/]*\// |/g" -e "s/|\([^ ]\)/|-\1/"
+@self: how are terraform and ansible used differently?